Kukur Tihar

-Khicha Puja (also called Kukur Tihar, Narak Chaturdashi, कुकुर तिहार) is an annual festival originating from Nepal which falls on the second day of the festival of Swanti or Tihar (around October or November).
-The second day of Swanti or Tihar, called Khicha Puja or Kukur Tihar, is dedicated to the worship of dogs.
-On this day, people worship dogs to please Yama, the god of death, as they are considered to be his messengers.
-Dogs are decorated with shina or tilaka and wear flower garlands around their necks.
-Worshippers offer them various foods including meat, milk, eggs, and dog food.
-It is considered a sin if someone acts disrespectfully to a dog on this day.
+Kukur Tihar (कुकुर तिहार), also known as Festival of Dogs or Day of the Dogs, is an annual festival originating from Nepal.
+It falls on the second day of the five-day festival of Tihar (usually in October or November).

+This day is dedicated to the worship of dogs In Hindu belief, dogs are considered messengers of Yama, the god of death, and are therefore honored.
+Hindus offer prayers to please Yama by showing gratitude to dogs for their loyalty and protection.

+On Kukur Tihar, dogs are adorned with tika on their foreheads and decorated with flower garlands.
+They are treated with great respect and offered a variety of foods, including meat, milk, eggs, dog foods, and traditional Nepali foods such as sel roti.
+It is believed that showing disrespect to dogs on this day is a sin.

-Khicha puja is also celebrated worldwide by the Nepalese diaspora.
+Kukur Tihar is also celebrated by the Nepali diaspora around the world.

 Background

 Śiva in the form of Bhairava accompanied by dog called Shvan.

 Tihar is a five-day-long Hindu festival originating from Nepal; it is the second-largest festival in the country, after Dashain.
 Kukur Tihar is celebrated on the second day of Tihar.
 During the festival of Tihar, many animals including cows and crows are also worshipped.

 In the ancient Sanskrit epic Mahabharata, the five Pandavas on their way to heaven are accompanied by a dog.
 The five Pandavas with their wife Draupadi and brothers climb the Himalayas; all of them except Yudhishthira and his dog perishing along the way.
 Then Yudhishthira meets Indra, King of the gods, who welcomes him to heaven but tells him he has to leave his dog behind.
 Yudhishthira refuses to enter heaven without his dog and says he will go back to earth.
 The dog disappears and it is replaced by Yama, the god of death; Indra is impressed by his actions and then his righteousness opens the gates of heaven for Yudhishthira.

 In Hindu mythology, Yama has two dogs—Shyama and Sharvara—who guard the door of hell.
 Nepali Hindus believe that by worshipping dogs they start to see death positively, because a dog follows them in their final journey.
 They hope that dogs will guard them against the torture in hell.
 Dogs are considered to be a companion of Yama and to please him, dogs are worshipped.

 According to ABC Science, dogs might have been first domesticated in Nepal and Mongolia.